pengj97/Decentralized-Stochastic-Optimization/Byzantine-Resilient.md

-# References of Byzantine-Robust-Optimization
+# References of Byzantine-Resilient-Optimization

-A references list of paper focused on Byzantine-robust optimization
+A references list of paper focused on Byzantine-resilient optimization

 ## Papers